mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

   :lines: 2-16

-The embedding and density functions should then be wrapped in an :class:`.EAMPotential` object to create a single item list:
+The embedding and density functions should then be wrapped in an :class:`~atsim.potentials.EAMPotential` object to create a single item list:

 .. literalinclude:: eam_example1.py
   :lines: 26